Caring for Our Community

 Helping Families Seeking to Adopt

 Adoption Services has served the adoption triad: birth parents, children, and adoptive families since 1964 through a coordinated set of services designed to identify infants and young children who are at risk of abuse, neglect, or abandonment by virtue of their parents not being ready, willing, or capable of parenting them, to find suitable, permanent homes for those children, and to provide supportive services to triad members such as search services for those who mutually desire to reunify with birth parents or adoptees.
-Currently Adoption Services, Diocese of St. Petersburg serves 4 dioceses across 25 counties.
+Currently Adoption Services, Diocese of Saint Petersburg serves 4 dioceses across 25 counties.

 Caring for Women and Families in Need